-In 2011-2012, the Board adopted new performance standards for teachers, school counselors and school librarians.
-Subsequently, in 2012-2013 HTSB worked with all three groups of educators to produce informational videos and generate resource materials to assist educators in learning about the new standards and implementing them into their practice.
-These videos were distributed on DVD to all Hawai'i public schools and posted on the HTSB website.
-In 2013-2014 new standards were implemented for educator preparation programs.
-In 2015-2016, the HTSB adopted new standards for Hawaiian Language, Studies and Immersion.
-In 2016-2017, the HTSB reviewed content standards for new revisions by the national specialty content organizations, and in 2017-2018, adopted new standards for review of preparation programs.
+In 2011-2012, the Board adopted new performance standards for teachers, school counselors, and school librarians.
+Subsequently, in 2012-2013, HTSB worked with all three groups of educators to produce informational videos and generate resource materials to assist educators in learning about these new standards and implementing them into their practice.
+These videos were distributed on DVD to all Hawai'i public schools and posted on HTSB's website.
+In 2013-2014, new standards were implemented for EPPs.
+In 2015-2016, HTSB adopted new standards for Hawaiian Language, Hawaiian Studies, and Hawaiian Language Immersion.
+In 2016-2017, HTSB reviewed content standards for new revisions by the national specialty content organizations, and, in 2017-2018, adopted new standards for review of EPPs.

-The National Specialty Professional Associations updated revised content area standards.
-The Board conducted a review of these content standards made by the national content associations.
+The National Specialty Professional Associations (NSPA) updated revised content area standards.
+The Board conducted a review of these content area standards made by the NSPA.
 This review was adopted by HTSB on March 5, 2021.
-These standards should be implemented by Educator Preparation Programs (EPP) no later than July 1, 2023.
+These standards were implemented by EPPs on July 1, 2023.

-Tables depicting the Standards may be found in Appendices A and B.
+Tables depicting these standards may be found in Appendices A and B.